A History Of Ancient Egypt From The Pre-dynastic Through The Roman Period

 The Valley of the Nile

-The 13th Dynasty was a time of weak rulers—50 or 60 in 150 years.
-The Second Intermediate period (14th-17th dynasties) was again a time of divided rule in Egypt.
-The Hyksos, foreign invaders from western Asia, entered the land and set themselves up as rulers in their own right.
-This had a lasting impact on the land, because the Hyksos brought to Egypt new technology and, at the same time, gave the Egyptians a broader view of their place in the Mediterranean world.
-Once again, however, the reunification of Egypt came from Thebes, the foreigners were expelled, and a single kingship was established.
-The New Kingdom, beginning with the 18th Dynasty, came to be a period of great power, wealth, and influence exemplified by extensive foreign trade and conquest.
+The 13th Dynasty saw weak rulers—50 or 60 in 150 years.
+The Second Intermediate Period (14th-17th dynasties) was another time of divided rule in Egypt.
+The Hyksos, invaders from western Asia, entered Egypt and ruled as kings.
+Their influence introduced new technology and a broader Mediterranean worldview.
+Egypt was later reunified from Thebes, expelling the Hyksos, and the New Kingdom began with the 18th Dynasty, marking a period of power, wealth, and influence through trade and conquest.

 Architecture